davetcoleman/ompl_code_format/README.md

    ``sudo apt-get install -y clang-format-3.6``

- * Then symlink or copy in the root of your catkin workspace the file ``.clang_format``, located in this repo.
-You can save this file from [this link](https://raw.githubusercontent.com/davetcoleman/roscpp_code_format/master/.clang-format).
+ * Then symlink or copy in the root of your ompl directory the file ``.clang_format``, located in this repo.
+You can save this file from [this link](https://raw.githubusercontent.com/davetcoleman/ompl_code_format/master/.clang-format).
 For example, place it on your computer here:

-   ``~/catkin_ws/.clang_format``
+   ``~/ompl/.clang_format``

  * If you are interested in improving this configuration file, we recommend you checkout the git repo and symlink, e.g.:

-   ``ln -s ~/roscpp_code_format/.clang-format ~/catkin_ws/.clang-format``
+   ``ln -s ~/ompl_code_format/.clang-format ~/ompl/.clang-format``

- * Now any file inside your catkin workspace will be formatted with the ROS style guidelines described in this config file
+ * Now any file inside your catkin workspace will be formatted with the OMPL style guidelines described in this config file

 ## Usage